 Over the years the TCW has had many of the country's foremost cellist pedagogues on our faculty.
 In 2019, our 21st year, the TCW continues this tradition.
 Our guest artist faculty in 2019 include Eric Kim, Kim Cook, Pablo Mahave-Veglia, Ashlee Booth and Mary Beth Bryant.
 We welcome back to our faculty roster long-time TCW faculty members Dan Allcott, , Lisa Liske-Doorandish, and Alicia Randisi-Hooker, along with TCW founder and Director Wesley Baldwin.

 The first 60 registered cellist participants for the three-day event, as well as the first 30 Suzuki workshop registrants who request to, may perform in a master class at the TCW.
 Interested cellists may also elect to participate in one of our four cello competitions (including the "uncompetition").
 We round out our activities with concerts, group scale and technique sessions, cello ensemble activities, lectures on cello-related topics, and the chance to observe the many TCW master classes.
 There is lots of cello playing throughout the weekend.

-The TCW gratefully welcomes and thanks our many sponsors, including the University of Tennessee School of Music, and several highly regarded Violin (read "cello") Shops.
-During the weekend workshop participants have the chance to thank representatives from these organizations, as well as shop for music, cellos, bows, and accessories, or get their bows rehaired.
+The TCW gratefully welcomes and thanks our many sponsors, including the University of Tennessee School of Music, and several wonderful Violin (read "cello") Shops.
+During the weekend workshop participants have the chance to thank representatives from these organizations, as well as shop for music, cellos, bows, and accessories, or get their bows re-haired.
 Many thanks to you, dear sponsors!

-This year's TCW takes place from February 24, 25, and 26, 2017 in the beautiful Natalie Haslam Music Center at the University of Tennessee in Knoxville.
-I invite you to experience a great weekend of stimulation, growth, and enjoyment at the 2017 Tennessee Cello Workshop!
+The 21st annual TCW takes place from February 22, 23, and 24, 2019, in the beautiful Natalie Haslam Music Center at the University of Tennessee in Knoxville.
+We invite you to experience a great weekend of stimulation, growth, and enjoyment at the 2019 Tennessee Cello Workshop!